-Figure 5.5.5.2.1-1: Message flow for Non-blocking Change on SMF
+Figure 5.5.5.x-1: Message flow for Non-blocking Change on SMF

-1-3: The same steps description with the Figure 5.5.5.1-1.
+1-3.
+The same steps description with the Figure 5.5.5.1-1.

-4: When received the Charging Data Request and Non-Blocking mode, CHF determines to change the Non-Blocking mode based on the user information (e.g. Account Balance and account status) in the charging system.
-CHF sents the Charging Data Response with the Non-Blocking mode change.
+4. When received the Charging Data Request and Non-Blocking mode, CHF determines to change the Non-Blocking mode based on the user information (e.g. Account Balance and account status) in the charging system.
+CHF sends the Charging Data Response with the Non-Blocking mode change.

 The CHF can change the Non-blocking mode when received the Charging Data Request with the NB mode indication or change it in the any Charging Data Response spontaneously.
-The CHF can change the NB mode per UE, per RG or per Serive Id.
+The CHF can change the NB mode per UE, per RG or per Service Id.

-5. The CHF sents the non-blocking mode in the Charging Data Response to SMF.
+5. The CHF sends the non-blocking mode in the Charging Data Response to SMF.
 SMF has the PCC rule about the “service data flow handling while requesting credit” previously and the non-blocking mode change from CHF subsequently, For the subsequent service data flows with the same RG in the PDU session, the SMF will perform the setting from CHF with blocking mode.

 The CHF can change the NB mode per UE, per RG, per Service Identifier.